 CURRENT DIRECTORS XIAOJING WANG Executive Chairman Appointed 2 May 2012 Mr Xiaojing Wang holds a Diploma of Business Management and has extensive commercial and corporate experience, including acting as the chief executive officer of Oriental Foundation International Automobile City.
 Mr Wang is regarded as a successful entrepreneur with rich experience in property industry and business development.
 Mr Wang also has extensive energy and resources industry experience, and holds interests in Gansu Mineral Resources Company Ltd as well as interests in Chengde Mineral Resources Company Limited.
 During the past three (3) years, Mr Wang has not served as a director for any other Australian public company.
 JIA YU Non-Executive Director Appointed 2 May 2012 Ms Jia Yu holds a Bachelor of Political Science and Law Degree and has passed the British Association of Chartered Certified Accountants exam.
 She is currently an Executive Officer of Oriental Foundation Investment Group, a large company based in Beijing with interests in real estate, mineral industry, energy sector and finance sector.
 During the past three (3) years, Ms Yu has not served as a director for any other Australian public company.
 TAO WANG Non-Executive Director Appointed 8 July 2020 Mr Tao Wang has extensive experience in energy and resource industry.
 He is the General Manager of Gansu Mineral Resources Company Limited and specialises in investments in utility and mineral industries.
 He has abundant management and investment experience with extensive contacts and keen market insight.
 During the past three (3) years, Mr Wang has not served as a director for any other Australian public company.
 XUEKUN LI Company Secretary Appointed 6 September 2019 Ms Li has over 20 years' experience in corporate governance and business finance.
 She is a qualified accountant and a member of Governance Institute of Australia.
 Ms Li started her career with a Big-four firm and has further developed herself as a professional of corporate governance.
 She held senior positions including company secretary and financial officer for a number of listed and private companies.
-Ms Li is a Director and the Company Secretary of Kemao Industries Limited (NSX: KEM) and the Company Secretary of Energy Metals Limited (ASX: EME).
+Ms Li is the Company Secretary of several public listed companies.